Extending meromorphic connections to coadmissible D-cap-modules: Abstract

 \section{Abstract}

-We investigate when a meromorphic connection on a smooth rigid analytic variety $X$ gives rise to a coadmissible $\wideparen{\mathcal{D}_X}$-module, and show that this is always the case when the roots of the corresponding $b$-functions are all of positive type. \\ On the other hand, we also give an example of an integrable connection on the punctured unit disk whose pushforward is not a coadmissible module.
+We investigate when a meromorphic connection on a smooth rigid analytic variety $X$ gives rise to a coadmissible $\wideparen{\mathcal{D}}_X$-module, and show that this is always the case when the roots of the corresponding $b$-functions are all of positive type. \\ We also use this theory to give an example of an integrable connection on the punctured unit disk whose pushforward is not a coadmissible module.